 This should help alleviate some of that stress we know you’re feeling when you have to submit paperwork to the IRS making it appear that you are more wealthy than you are.

 Threshold Requirements for Filing an IRS form 8938?

 What if I do not Not Actually Own the Money or Asset?

 Form 8938 differs from the FBAR.
 That is because when you file an FBAR, it is one you either have ownership of the foreign account, joint ownership of the, or signature authority over the foreign account.
 IRS Form 8938 is different.
-Technically, you only have the file the form if you have an interest in the.
-Therefore, whether or not you have any interest in the money is a higher threshold than simply having your name or signature authority on the account.
+Technically, you only have the file the form if you have an interest in the asset.
+Therefore, whether or not you have any interest in the money is important (vs. simply having your name or signature authority on the account).

 As provided by the IRS: “Unless an exception applies, you must file Form 8938 if you are a specified person (either a specified individual or a specified domestic entity) that has an interest in specified foreign financial assets and the value of those assets is more than the applicable reporting threshold.

 Do I File a Form 8938 If I Receive a Foreign Gift?

 Generally, the answer is no. Rather, you would file a form 3520.
 It is important to note that on the form 8938 it asks you whether you have to file any other forms, and one of the forms it identifies is form 3520.
 Therefore, while you do not need to file a form 3520 and form 8938 for the same asset or account, you do need to identify on form 8938 that you have filed a form 3520.
 Click Here to learn more about Form 3520 and the penalties involved.